What’s Normal And What’s Not

 The most common challenging sounds for children under 3, include, /th/, /l/, /k/, /f/, /s/, /r/.
 At this age, difficulty with sounds is normal and some children may have difficulty with sounds not listed above.

 After the age of three, we might see continued difficulties with the production of /s/, /r/, /th/, /sh/, and /ch/.
 After three, we do expect that children will not drop sounds, but might substitute one sound for another.
-Therefore, we might hear the word “htop” for “stop”, but would not expect the child to say “top” for “stop”, dropping the first sound in the word.
+Therefore, we might hear the word "doe" for "go" but would not expect "boo" for "boot", dropping the last sound in the word.
 This reflects an earlier stage of development.

 At three, in spite of some of these speech sound difficulties, all children should be understandable to even unfamiliar listeners.
 If this is not the case, and if they are dropping sounds rather than substituting sounds, a referral to tykeTALK would be appropriate.
-You can refer your child to tykeTALK by completing the Online Referral Form or by calling 519-663-0273.
+You can refer your child to tykeTALK by calling 519-663-0273 or contact us to arrange a call back.

 How can you help your child when they are having trouble with speech sounds?